Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 12.
 Trimming the GEO_ID Field in the Census Dataset to Match the Census Boundary's "GEOID" Field   </figcaption>
   </figure> <br>

-  <p> Setup the choropleth map for the 2010 data as you did for the 2020 data.
-If you look closely at the census tracts afterwards, you can see that they are different between 2010 and 2020 (Figure 13).  </p> <br>
+  <p> Setup the choropleth map for the 2010 data in the same manner as the 2020 data.
+Looking closely at the census tracts afterwards, there are differences in the boundaries between 2010 and 2020 (Figure 13).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/Ifv6zjY.jpeg" alt="US Census Chloropleth 2010 " style="width:100%;max-width:625px">